arachid/clockwize-and-leaderboard/README.md

     Response code:
     201 Created if leaderboard created
-    400 BAD Request if request is malformed
+    400 BAD Request if the request is malformed

-**Update the score in a specific leaderboard:** Once a match is completed, we send the score to update the 	leaderboard.
+**Update the score in a specific leaderboard:** Once a match is completed, we send the score to update a specific leaderboard by specifying the leaderboard.

     POST /v1/games/{gameId}/leaderboards/{leaderboardId}